 Users of our Cloud and On-Premises versions can expect a similar level of scalability and universality of these solutions.
 However, the Cloud version is automatically configured and maintained by TeamCity and thus provides limited server administration settings comparing to our On-Premises solution.

-TeamCity Cloud has the following limitations comparing to On-Premises:
+TeamCity Cloud has the following limitations compared to On-Premises:

 TeamCity Cloud data is backed up and cleaned up automatically.
 The set of available configuration options may differ from the On-Premises installations.
 See the related pages in the On-Premises documentation: Data Backup and Clean-Up.

-Some settings are unavailable to TeamCity Cloud administrators: for example, configuring cloud profiles or changing the location for storing external artifacts.
-See the related pages in the On-Premises documentation: Integration with Cloud Solutions and External Artifact Storage.
+Some settings are unavailable to TeamCity Cloud administrators: for example, changing the location for storing external artifacts.

 Microsoft Windows Domain authentication